Brett Levis: Early career

 Levis spent his entire college career at the University of Saskatchewan.
+He was part of the squad which won the first–ever Canada West championship in program history during the 2014-15 season.
 He made a total of 50 appearances for the Huskies and tallied 29 goals and 16 assists.

 He also played in the Premier Development League for Victoria Highlanders and Vancouver Whitecaps FC U-23.

 Whitecaps FC 2

 On February 24, 2015, Levis signed a professional contract with USL expansion side Whitecaps FC 2.
 He made his professional debut on March 29 in a 4–0 defeat to Seattle Sounders FC 2.

 Vancouver Whitecaps FC

-After signing a short-term MLS contract in July 2016, Levis made his first team debut against Central FC in the 2016–17 CONCACAF Champions League.
+After signing a short-term MLS contract in July 2016, Levis had a notable pre-season including a fantastic performance against Crystal Palace providing an assist to Kendall Waston for a 2-2 draw.
+He made his first team debut against Central FC in the 2016–17 CONCACAF Champions League.
 In August 2016, Levis signed a first team deal with Vancouver Whitecaps FC through 2017, with options for the 2018 and 2019 seasons.
 In October 2016, Levis made his MLS debut against the Portland Timbers replacing Giles Barnes.
-In the same game, Levis would tear his ACL which would keep him out of play for the majority of the 2017 season.
+In the same game, he would tear his ACL which would keep him out of play for the majority of the 2017 season.

 Going in to the 2018 season, Levis was expected to play a bigger role on the club with the departure of Jordan Harvey in the offseason.
 Levis was released by Vancouver at the end of the 2019 season.